ucsd-ccbb/cirrus-ngs/README.md

 #### Output S3 Address Organization
 One parameter the user supplies is the s3_output_files_address, which is used as a base directory for all project output.
 Output files can be found at `$s3_output_files_address/$project_name/$workflow/$sample_name` where $sample_name is is the name of the forward read file.
+Other variables are specified by the user in the notebook.
 All output for a sample will be under the directory with the name of its forward read file.
 __Note__: After alignment all output files associated will a sample will take on the name of the forward read file.
 &nbsp;&nbsp;Example: If Sample is made up of Sample_R1.fq and Sample_R2.fq alignment will output Sample_R1.(s|b)am